LIBERATING FOOTBALL TRAVEL

 That first season of 1962-63 without McNaught, Raith shipped 118 goals but sprang back under George Farm before he left for Rovers’ biggest rivals, Dunfermline.

 Fortunes changed with the arrival of former Manchester United and Northern Ireland full-back Jimmy Nicholl as player/manager in 1990.
 Overseeing a professional outfit, Nicholl joined at the same time as midfielder Colin Cameron, who signed as a youth player while still at the school next door to Stark’s Park, Balwearie High.
-Inheriting the prolific Gordon Dalziel and welcoming another striker in young Stevie Crawford, Nicholl led Raith to an emphatic First Division title in 1993.
-Dalziel’s 33 goals made him top league scorer that season but Raith then struggled in the top flight.

 Nicholl retired as a player but persuaded former Dundee United and Scotland centre back David Narey over to Stark’s Park.
 Playing 20 odd games for Raith, Narey was the lynchpin in the club’s memorable campaign of 1994-95, turning in a man-of-the-match performance in the Scottish League Cup final against Celtic.
 Pitted against Charlie Nicholas, John Collins and Paul McStay, Narey and former Tannadice team-mate Scott Thomson in goal kept out waves of Celtic attacks after Cameron opened the scoring with a snap shot.

-All seemed lost when Nicholas pounced on a late rebound to put The Hoops ahead but a jink and cross from Jason Dair, and opportunistic header from Dalziel, tied the game.
-Raith’s young players kept their heads in the penalty shoot-out, Walker almost kept out a weak spot-kick from Mike Galloway then saved a fiercer one from Celtic captain McStay.
+All seemed lost when Nicholas pounced on a late rebound to put the Hoops ahead but a jink and cross from Jason Dair, and opportunistic header from Dalziel, tied the game.
+Raith’s young players kept their heads in the penalty shoot-out, Walker almost kept out a weak spot-kick from Mike Galloway, then saved a fiercer one from Celtic captain McStay.

 At the Olympiastadion, Rovers took a surprise lead before half-time when a free-kick from Daniel Lennon deflected off the head of Andreas Herzog.
 Raith’s 45 minutes of Eurofame ended with a defensive slip that allowed a Bayern equaliser, and a scrappy second goal soon afterwards.

-Months later, Raith lost Nicholl (plus Dair and Crawford) to Millwall and dropped from the Premier for the last time to date.
+Months later, Raith lost Nicholl (plus Dair and Crawford) to Millwall and dropped from the Premiership for the last time to date.
 While able to revamp Stark’s Park – Bayern were gracious enough to play a curtain-raising friendly – the club then slumped down to the third tier in 2002.

 Behind the scenes, Glasgow property developers were eyeing up Stark’s Park for its valuable real estate.
-As disaster followed disaster on the pitch – Claude Anelka, brother of Nicolas fielded bargain-bin compatriots from across the Channel, with inevitable results – a fan-based campaign generated a community buy-out of the club in 2005.
+As disaster followed disaster on the pitch – Claude Anelka, brother of Nicolas, fielded bargain-bin compatriots from across the Channel, with inevitable results – a fan-based campaign generated a community buy-out of the club in 2005.
 Smoothing the wheels was then Chancellor of the Exchequer Gordon Brown, a lifelong Raith fan.

 Winning the third-tier Second Division in 2009 – with average crowds of 2,000-plus, three times more than most of the league – Raith returned to second-flight football.

-Gates have stayed relatively healthy, boosted by occasional league games with Rangers and recent ones with Dunfermline.
-Finishing fourth in 2016, Rovers made the play-offs but a return to the Premier after 20 years was never on after Hibs scored two early goals in the away leg of the play-off.
-For 90 minutes at Stark’s Park, though, Raith had held back the Hibees and even gained a surprise 1-0 aggregate lead in the tie.
-Hope springs eternal – and brings 5,000-plus crowds to Stark’s Park for rare play-off games.
+Gates remained relatively healthy, boosted by occasional league games with Rangers and Dunfermline.
+Finishing fourth in 2016, Rovers made the play-offs but a return to the Premiership after 20 years was never on after Hibs scored two early goals in the away leg of the play-off.

 Ground Guide

-The field of dreams – and the stands around it
+The field of dreams – and the story behind it

 Stark’s Park, San Starko to tongue-in-cheek locals, owes its neat, modern appearance to a single penalty save.
 When Scott Thomson blocked Paul McStay’s spot-kick to win Raith the League Cup in 1994, it qualified the club for the UEFA Cup, and a money-spinning tie with Bayern Munich.
-After Raith allocated funds to the rebuilding of the North and South Stands behind each goal, the record German champions came to Kirkcaldy to play (and lose) a curtain-raising friendly.

-The symmetry becomes somewhat skewiffy along the sidelines, where the main stand, first built from proceeds of the sale of Alex James to Preston in 1925, barely reaches as far as the halfway line.
 As if to compensate, it fills one corner behind the south goal.
-Opposite, the Railway Stand has long been out of use, although the half of this side nearest the McDermid Stand can be given over to an overspill of away support should occasion demand.
+Opposite, the Railway Stand, aka SM Lighting Stand, has long been out of use, although the half can be given over to an overspill of away support should occasion demand.

 Capacity is an all-seated 8,000-plus, depending on how much of the ground is being used.

-getting there
+getting here

 Going to the ground – tips and timings